A4Bio/CellVQ/README.md

 This script runs the `inference.py` script with sample data provided in the `examples` folder.

 We also provide an example tutorial in `quick_start.ipynb`.
+The instructions for reproducing our results on each downstream task can be found in the corresponding directory.

 ## Usage